-- requiring regular audits by the Commissioner into decision-making by data custodians, to ensure that any guidelines are properly applied and decisions appropriately balance the objects of the scheme and the rights of individuals; - allowing merits review of decisions, especially decisions which concern the sharing of personal information; and - improving the consent mechanisms, as discussed above, including by way of notification of data sharing.
+- requiring regular audits by the Commissioner into decision-making by data custodians, to ensure that any guidelines are properly applied and decisions appropriately balance the objects of the scheme and the rights of individuals; - allowing merits review of decisions and complaints by individuals, especially in relation to matters which concern the sharing of personal information; and - improving the consent mechanisms, as discussed above, including by way of notification of data sharing.

 It is not apparent why an avenue for merits review should not be provided to challenge decisions of data custodians to share personal information or data which could be re-identified.
-While the Explanatory Memorandum states that 'existing avenues for redress in other schemes continue to be available'18 (without specifying those avenues), decisions being made to share personal information under the proposed scheme should be subject to its own review process for affected individuals.
+While the Explanatory Memorandum states that 'existing avenues for redress in other schemes continue to be available',24 decisions being made to share personal information under the proposed scheme should be subject to its own review process for affected individuals.
 This is especially in circumstances where the complaints process does not permit individual complaints.